VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: Dataset Construction Details and Statistical Analysis

 \subsubsection{Annotation Task Design}

 Our \benchmark contains 3,090 visualizations, each requiring evaluation across 6 dimensions.
 To ensure annotation quality and allow annotators to familiarize themselves with the evaluation criteria, we organized the annotations into batches of 15 images per task, with each batch carefully balanced to include 5 single visualizations, 5 multiple visualizations, and 5 dashboards.
 Before starting each task, annotators were presented with detailed explanations of the evaluation framework, including the meaning and significance of each dimension (Fidelity, Expressiveness, and Aesthetics), enabling them to quickly understand the task requirements and evaluation standards.
 With 6 questions per image, each annotation task comprised 90 questions and typically took 30--60 minutes, depending on annotator familiarity with the criteria and visualization complexity.
 Each task was independently annotated by three qualified participants to ensure reliability through majority voting and enable inter-annotator agreement analysis.
-Based on an estimated hourly wage of \$10 USD, this process ensured high-quality data collection.
+Annotators were compensated at an estimated hourly rate of \$10 USD, which is competitive relative to the platform average and helped attract and retain qualified workers able to devote adequate attention to the task.
+Together with our strict screening criteria and embedded validation checks, this compensation structure supported the collection of high-quality annotations.

 Each visualization is evaluated across six dimensions derived from our ``Fidelity, Expressiveness, and Aesthetics'' framework: (1) \textbf{Data Fidelity}, which assesses whether the visual representation accurately reflects the underlying data; (2) \textbf{Semantic Readability}, which evaluates whether information is clearly conveyed; (3) \textbf{Insight Discovery}, which measures whether meaningful patterns are discoverable; (4) \textbf{Design Style}, which assesses aesthetic innovation and uniqueness; (5) \textbf{Visual Composition}, which evaluates spatial layout and balance; and (6) \textbf{Color Harmony}, which measures color coordination and effectiveness.
 For each dimension, annotators provide ratings on a 1--5 scale, where each rating level is accompanied by clear descriptive criteria to ensure consistent interpretation across annotators (see Appendix~\ref{appendix:evaluation_framework} for detailed evaluation questions and scoring criteria for each dimension).